dejan2609/tutorial-swarm-storm/README.md

 		    baqend/storm nimbus \
 		      -c nimbus.host=nimbus
 To make sure that these are running on the manager node, we specified a **constraint**: `constraint:server==manager`.
+4. You can now access the Storm UI as though it would be running on the manager node: Given your manager node has a public IP and is open on port `8080`, you can check your Storm cluster using a web browser under `http://manager.swarm.baqend.com:8080`.
+However, there are no supervisors running, yet.
 3. To start 3 supervisors, fire the following statement 3 times:

 		docker run \